Josh-XT/AGiXT/README.md

 ### Building Prompts for Plugin System

 Agent-LLM employs a plugin system with customizable prompts for instructing various AI models.
 These prompts are stored in the `model-prompts` folder and are categorized by model name.
-Each model has four prompt types:
+Each model has five prompt types:

 1. model-prompts/{model}/execute.txt
 2. model-prompts/{model}/priority.txt